ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 A solid six months past my first webdev trauma, my friend decided to make their own website.
-Despite my poor gaslighting attempts for him to make it in [OCaml](https://ocaml.org/), I failed...but I did convince myself...and so back to suffering ago, yippe
+Despite my poor gaslighting attempts for him to make it in [OCaml](https://ocaml.org/), I failed...but I did convince myself...and so back to suffering ago, yippee

 ### I like Opium but I can Dream too